fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

   })
 ```

-The pros and cons of this solution are almost opposite of the previous one.
+The pros and cons of this solution are almost opposite of the previous one's.
 There is no extra web traffic, because queries are not done just in case.
-However if one user now updates the state of the server, the changes do not show to other users immediately.
+However, if one user now updates the state of the server, the changes do not show to other users immediately.

 There are other ways to update the cache.
 More about those later in this part.

 <!-- Sovellukseen on tällä hetkellä määritelty kyselyjä komponenttien koodin sekaan.
 Eriytetään kyselyjen määrittely omaan tiedostoonsa <i>queries.js</i>: -->
-At the moment in our code queries and component are defined in the same place.
+At the moment, queries and components are defined in the same place in our code.
 Let's separate the query definitions into their own file <i>queries.js</i>:

 ```js